vkbommoju/Simple-Interest-Calculator/README.md

-This work is part of course, Introduction to HTML5, CSS and Javascript by IBM on edX
+This work is part of the course on Introduction to HTML5, CSS and Javascript by IBM on edX